41 Avenue de Wagram,

-There has been a place of entertainment for a long time (since the 19th century) at this location.
+There has been a place of entertainment for a long time (since the 19th century) at this location near the Arc de Triomphe.
 Just between the 1930’s and 1970’s, three legitimate theatres, two movie theatres, and a ballroom have been located there.

 The Empire started as a “concert cafe”.
 During the 1920’s, a 1,300 seat, two balcony theatre was built.
 It was a major showplace of Paris where many French and foreign entertainers performed.

 The Empire changed owners many times through the years, among them the Brothers Amar, a circus family that installed sophisticated machinery which could convert the stage for circus shows.

 The Pathe chain was running the theatre in the 1950’s but could not make profit enough.